Jewish history

 In the 19th century, when Jews in Western Europe were increasingly granted equality before the law, Jews in the Pale of Settlement faced growing persecution, legal restrictions and widespread pogroms.
 During the 1870s and 1880s, the Jewish population in Europe began to more actively discuss emigration to Ottoman Syria with the aim of re-establishing a Jewish polity in Palestine.
 The Zionist movement was officially founded in 1897.
 The pogroms also triggered a mass exodus of more than two million Jews to the United States between 1881 and 1924.
 The Jews of Europe and the United States gained success in the fields of science, culture and the economy.
 Among those generally considered the most famous were Albert Einstein and Ludwig Wittgenstein.
 Many Nobel Prize winners at this time were Jewish, as is still the case.

-In 1933, with the rise to power of Adolf Hitler and the Nazis in Germany, the Jewish situation became severe.
-Economic crises, racial anti-Semitic laws, and a fear of an upcoming war led many to flee from Europe to Mandatory Palestine, to the United States and to the Soviet Union.
-In 1939, World War II began and until 1941 Hitler occupied almost all of Europe.
+In 1933, with the rise to power of Adolf Hitler and the Nazi Party in Germany, the situation for Jews became severe.
+Economic crises, racial antisemitic laws, and a fear of an upcoming war led many to flee from Europe to Mandatory Palestine, to the United States and to the Soviet Union.
+In 1939, World War II began and until 1941 Germany occupied almost all of Europe.
 In 1941, following the invasion of the Soviet Union, the Final Solution began, an extensive organized operation on an unprecedented scale, aimed at the annihilation of the Jewish people, and resulting in the persecution and murder of Jews in Europe and North Africa.
 In Poland, three million were murdered in gas chambers in all concentration camps combined, with one million at the Auschwitz camp complex alone.
 This genocide, in which approximately six million Jews were methodically exterminated, is known as the Holocaust.

 Before and during the Holocaust, enormous numbers of Jews immigrated to Mandatory Palestine.
-On May 14, 1948, upon the termination of the mandate, David Ben-Gurion declared the creation of the State of Israel, a Jewish and democratic state in the Land of Israel.
-Immediately afterwards, all neighboring Arab states invaded, yet the newly formed IDF resisted.
-In 1949, the war ended and Israel started building the state and absorbing massive waves of Aliyah from all over the world.
-As of 2022, Israel is a parliamentary democracy with a population of 9.6 million people, of whom 7 million are Jewish. the largest Jewish community outside Israel is the United States, and large communities also exist in France, Canada, Argentina, Russia, United Kingdom, Australia, and Germany.
-For statistics related to modern Jewish demographics, see Jewish population.
+On May 14, 1948, upon the termination of the British Mandate, David Ben-Gurion declared the creation of the State of Israel, a Jewish and democratic state in Eretz Israel (Land of Israel).
+Immediately afterwards, all neighbouring Arab states invaded, yet the newly formed IDF resisted.
+In 1949, the war ended and Israel started building the state and absorbing massive waves of Aliyah from all over Europe and Middle Eastern countries.
+As of 2022, Israel is a parliamentary democracy with a population of 9.6 million people, of whom 7 million are Jewish.
+The largest Jewish community outside Israel is the United States, while large communities also exist in France, Canada, Argentina, Russia, United Kingdom, Australia, and Germany.